uzyovoys/zenbot/_pages/start.md

 Well, strictly speaking, you can use this ability everywhere instead of large forms, overloaded interfaces, bunches of buttons and checkboxes and other UI components.

 Also there are some areas where user’s voice is one of the most appropriate choices for human-to-machine interface.
-Like smart homes, automotive applications, wearable devices, and yes — chat bots!
+Like smart homes, automotive applications, wearable devices, and yes — **chat bots**!

 # How Does It Work?
 You have to create a [Botscript](/botscript/) (a simple XML formatted file) and upload it to Zenbot through [web console](https://zenbot.org).

-Zenbot creates a bot from your Botscript and proceeds all text requests to your bot managing dialog branching, context understanding and all other AI stuff.
+Zenbot creates a bot from your Botscript and proceeds all text requests to your bot managing conversation, context understanding, entity extraction and all other AI stuff.

-You also can provide some code in your Botscript, so Zenbot can compute it "on-the-fly" while processing a request.
+You can also provide some code in your Botscript, so Zenbot can compute it "on-the-fly" while processing a request.
+Thus you can request some external service\'s REST API, calculate some variable\'s value and so on _right inside your bot_!

-As a result, Zenbot generates some text output and bunch of additional [variables](/vars/variables/).
-It can also call external HTTP services and even store some data.
+As a result, Zenbot generates some text output and a bunch of resulting [variables](/vars/variables/) you can use on your side if you need.
+And the next request will be processed by Zenbot through the extended context with access to the previously calculated variables.

 {% include note.html text="Note that you do not have to have any external servers!
 Zenbot hosts all your bots itself." %}

+### More than a "pattern matcher"
+Based on the pattern matching concept, Zenbot is not limited with only this feature.

+Thus Zenbot enables you to build a _conversational_ bots though idea of [extendable conditional contexts](/botscript/conversations/).

+Also Zenbot performs named _entity extraction_ and provides a simple way to store and operate with a big data in your patterns through [custom entities](/pattern/entities/) (like cities names).

+And moreover, Zenbot performs not only an NLP and AI stuff - it also allows you to evaluate some [Javascript code](/vars/javascript/) right on the Zenbot\'s side to calculate variable values.

 ## Messengers Integration and REST API
 You can use Zenbot’s [REST API](/rest/) to post text requests from any of your apps or websites and get output.